el-hatem/projects/Build Modern Computers/Compiler/README.md

 ---

-Compiler for Jack, a.k.a java  object oriented based language Translates Jack code to HACK assembly code.
+Compiler for Jack, similar to java  that us object oriented based language Translates Jack code to HACK assembly code.

 ---